Psoriasis is a chronic (long-lasting) skin condition. People with psoriasis have

 Doctors usually diagnose psoriasis by examining the skin, scalp, and nails.
 They'll

-also ask whether someone else in your family has psoriasis and if you recently had
+also ask whether someone else in the family has psoriasis and if the child recently

 How Is Psoriasis Treated?